 - The use of birth control pills and hormone replacement therapy could be additional causes of this symptom.

+Breast cysts are fluid-filled sacs that form in the breast tissues.
 They may occur when mammary glands increase in size, whether it’s due to hormonal changes or a problem with inflammation.

-These are caused by a buildup of pus in the breast tissue, forming small lumps that can be painful when touched.
+Breast abscesses are caused by a buildup of pus in the breast tissue, forming small lumps that can be painful when touched.